jtvberg/StreamDock/README.md

 - There are recap, preview and opening credits auto-skipping options
 - Binge-mode will automatically start the next episode as soon as skipping is allowed
+- Not all services work the same, I added caveats in the settings descriptions

 NOTE: On some services there are scenarios where an option to skip something doesn't show up.
 Usually, it's the opening credits for the first episode of a season.